jcklie/ireval/README.md

-# irmetrics
+# ireval

 This Python package provides an implementation of the most common information retrieval (IR) metrics.
 Our goal is to return the same scores as [trec_eval](https://github.com/usnistgov/trec_eval).
 We achieve this by extensively comparing our implementations across many different datasets with their results.
-`irmetrics` can be installed via
+`ireval` can be installed via

-    pip install irmetrics
+    pip install ireval

 ## Implemented metrics